WizCreative/WizCreative/README.md

-- 👋 Hi, I’m @WizCreative
+- 👋 Hi, I’m Deepak
-- 👀 I’m interested in python,java etc
+- 👀 I’m interested in python,C etc
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently learning Robotics and Automation Engineering
 - 📫 How to reach me deepakmreji343@gmail.com
-- ⚡ Fun fact: Fun facts are a waste of time.

 <!---
 WizCreative/WizCreative is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.